Skip to content

 Too much sugar = bad for productivity

 When it comes to glucose, balance is key.
 Too little or too much glucose can leave you shaky and fatigued.
-Before you head on one of those regular trips to the office vending machine or cookie jar, consider opting for a piece of fruit or a handful of nuts to curb your hunger pains, because excessive refined sugar can affect your attention span, short-term memory and mood – and we’d hate for your productivity to be affected.
+Before you head on one of those regular trips to the office vending machine or cookie jar, consider opting for a piece of fruit or a handful of nuts to curb your hunger pains, because excessive refined sugar, opens in a new tab can affect your attention span, short-term memory and mood – and we’d hate for your productivity to be affected.

 If people think their sleep quality is reduced, they're more likely to have a day off work.